BugKiller-tech/simple-flask-blog-for-students_translate_videotutorial/README.md

-Memory by learning this series by the hkg328!
+Memory by learning this series!

 ```
 export FLASK_APP=flaskblog.py    # in windows we need to do it set FLASK_APP=flaskblog.py